Cosmo-Tech/azure-sample-webapp/doc/dashboards.md

-# Configure Scenario view
+# Configure Dashboards view

-The Scenario view allows to embed multiple [PowerBI](https://powerbi.microsoft.com/fr-fr/getting-started-with-power-bi/) reports in the app.

-## Scenario entry structure
-To modify entry in the Scenario view menu:
-- Open *webapp_folder*/src/config/Dashboards.js
-- Modify SCENARIO_DASHBOARD_CONFIG array, respecting the following pattern:
+In the web application, the *Scenario* and *Dashboards* pages allow you to embed [PowerBI](https://powerbi.microsoft.com/fr-fr/getting-started-with-power-bi/) reports.

+The Scenario view will allow a single report, that is supposed to display the results of the currently selected scenario, after it has run.
+The Dashboards view offers a menu to let users switch between several reports, that can typically be used for in-depth results analysis or to compare the results of several scenarios.

+## Dashboards configuration
+You can configure the dashboards to be used in your webapp by exporting the constants ***SCENARIO_DASHBOARD_CONFIG*** (for the Scenario view) and ***DASHBOARDS_LIST_CONFIG*** (for the Dashboards view) in the file [src/config/Dashboards.js](../src/config/Dashboards.js).
+Both of these constants must be lists, but the *SCENARIO_DASHBOARD_CONFIG* is expected to have only one element.

+Configuration objects inside these lists are similar for the Scenario view and for the Dashboards view:
 ```
   {
-    title: '<title object>',              // Scenario's title (not used here) (e.g. {en: 'title in English', fr: 'Titre en français' } )
+    title: {                              // report title in the Dashboards view (data not used for Scenario view)
+      en: <english title>,
+      fr: <french title>
+    },
-    reportId: <report unique id>,         // You can get the report Id in PowerBI
+    reportId: <report unique id>,         // report Id can be found in PowerBI, in the URL of your report
-    settings: '<settings object>',        // a settings object see https://github.com/microsoft/powerbi-models/blob/0d326572c4253fd9f89b73a0d8df1ae46318a860/src/models.ts#L1070
+    settings: '<settings object>',        // a settings object (see https://github.com/microsoft/powerbi-models/blob/0d326572c4253fd9f89b73a0d8df1ae46318a860/src/models.ts#L1070)
     staticFilters?: <filters array>,      // an array of PowerBIReportEmbedSimpleFilter and/or PowerBIReportEmbedMultipleFilter from @cosmotech/core dependency
     dynamicFilters?: <filters array>,     // an array of PowerBIReportEmbedSimpleFilter and/or PowerBIReportEmbedMultipleFilter from @cosmotech/core dependency
     pageName: {
-      en:                                 // The report section that you want to display when current language is English
+      en: <english report section id>     // the report section that you want to display when current language is English
-      fr:                                 // The report section that you want to display when current language is French
+      fr: <french report section id>      // the report section that you want to display when current language is French
     }
   }
 ```

 ## How to get the information for embedding with PowerBI
-* Everything is available in PowerBI service URL
+Everything is available in PowerBI service URL:
-* You get the embedded report URL `MyReportURL`
+* you get the embedded report URL `MyReportURL`
-* In PowerBI online, look at the end of your report's URL to get the section name.
+* in PowerBI online, look at the end of your report's URL to get the section name.
 It should look like `/ReportSection`
-* The values you need to use for `reportId` key and `pageName` key are then: `MyReportURL?reportId=<reportId>&pageName=<pageName>`
+* the values you need to use for `reportId` key and `pageName` key are then:\
+  `MyReportURL?reportId=<reportId>&pageName=<pageName>`

+## Report page size recommendation for Scenario View iframe
+* Select option: View > fit to page
+* Select Format > Page size > Custom
+  * Width: 1580 px
+  * Height: 350 px

 ## How to use filters on the current scenario (dynamic Filter)